 President Henry B. Eyring reminds every parent that their “most important and powerful assignments are in the family.
 They are important because the family has the opportunity at the start of a child’s life to put feet firmly on the path home” (“Help Them on Their Way Home,” Apr.
 2010 general conference).

 There are many different motivations for why people desire to adopt a child, and that motivation can play a very important role in the dynamics of the adoption experience.
 One word of counsel, however, holds true regardless of the motivation: adoption should always bless the life of the child.
 This counsel includes strict observance to the legal adoption requirements of your country and local government.
 Intercountry adoptions are even more regulated than adoptions that occur within the country.
 Working through licensed, authorized providers of adoption services (adoption agencies, adoption attorneys, and so on) is strongly encouraged.
 Please refer to Handbook 2: Administering the Church, 21.1.4.

 Adopting a child will be one of the most important decisions you make during your lifetime, as well as possibly being the single biggest decision in the life of the child.
-Study it out in your minds, then seek a confirmation of the Spirit through fasting and prayer (see D&C 9:7–8).
+Study it out in your minds, then seek a confirmation of the Spirit through fasting and prayer (see Doctrine and Covenants 9:7–8).
 With all your hearts, counsel with the Lord (see Alma 37:35–37).